mconcas/plancton-container/README.md

 # Run Plancton inside a Docker contaiener
 Container image containing the [Plancton](https://github.com/mconcas/plancton) daemon.
 It is based on `alpine` Linux.
-It uses a forwarded Docker socket at exposed in `/var/run/docker.sock`.
+It uses a forwarded Docker socket exposed in `/var/run/docker.sock`.

 It runs in foreground mode inside the container.

 ## Build